Rudy Salas: 2012

-When incumbent Assemblyman David Valadao announced that he would not run for reelection, instead seeking a congressional bid for the 21st district, the seat was left vacant.
-In the June 5 primary, Salas ran unopposed for the Democratic nomination and won the overall primary with 41.4% of the vote, or 13,053 votes, ahead of the three Republican candidates.
+When incumbent Assemblyman David Valadao announced that he would not run for reelection for California's 32nd State Assembly district, instead seeking a congressional bid, the seat was left vacant.
+In the June 5 primary, Salas ran unopposed for the Democratic nomination of the 32nd assembly district and won the overall primary with 41.4% of the vote, or 13,053 votes, ahead of the three Republican candidates.
 He faced off against the primary runner-up, Republican former Delano Mayor Pedro Rios, in the November 6 general election.
 Salas came in first by a smaller margin than before, with 38,759 total votes (52.9%) to Rios's 34,476 (47.1%).
 He was sworn in on December 3, 2012.

 2014

 Salas ran for re-election in November 2014, again against former Delano Mayor Pedro Rios, who defeated Delano Union School Board trustee Romeo Agbalog in the June 2014 Republican primary election.
 He was described as a moderate Democrat, colloquially referred to as a "Valleycrat" by some.

-Salas won the rematch in the November 4 general election with 54.8% to Rios's 45.2%.
+He won the rematch in the November 4 general election with 54.8% to Rios's 45.2%.

 2016

 Salas ran for a third term in 2016.
 He faced minimal opposition in the primary, with Republican Manuel Ramirez running a write-in campaign that garnered 1% of the primary vote.
-In the general election, Salas won his largest victory yet with 65% to Ramirez's 35%.
+In the general election, he won his largest victory yet with 65% to Ramirez's 35%.